- Prep Time : 0m

 You can easily find pork or beef chorizo in your local supermarket.
 A little bit goes a long way as it can be a bit spicy.

-The chorizo I use in this recipe isn't too terribly spicy but adds a lot of flavor to the eggs.
+The chorizo I use in this recipe isn’t too terribly spicy but adds a lot of flavor to the eggs.
 But remember you have to cook it by removing the casing before eating.
-There is usually chili powder, garlic, vinegar, oregano, cumin etc. to spice it up.
+There is usually chili powder, garlic, vinegar, oregano, cumin etc. in chorizo to spice it up.

 A great time saver is to make up a bunch of burritos assembly-line-style, and freeze them.